awsdocs/amazon-eks-user-guide/doc_source/arm-support.md

    + **VpcId** – Enter the ID for the VPC that you created in [Create a cluster](#create-cluster-no-workers)\.
    + **Subnets** – Choose the subnets that you created in [Create a cluster](#create-cluster-no-workers)\.
 **Important**
-If any of the subnets are public subnets, then they must have the automatic public IP address assignment setting enabled\.
-If the setting is not enabled for the public subnet, then any worker nodes that you deploy to that public subnet will not be assigned a public IP address and will not be able to communicate with the cluster or other AWS services\.
-If the subnet was deployed before 03/26/2020 using either of the [Amazon EKS AWS CloudFormation VPC templates](create-public-private-vpc.md), or by using `eksctl`, then automatic public IP address assignment is disabled for public subnets\.
-For information about how to enable public IP address assignment for a subnet, see [Modifying the Public IPv4 Addressing Attribute for Your Subnet](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-ip-addressing.html#subnet-public-ip)\.
-If the worker node is deployed to a private subnet, then it is able to communicate with the cluster and other AWS services through a NAT gateway\.
+If you choose a public subnet, then the subnet must have `MapPublicIpOnLaunch` set to `true` or you must assign a public IP address to the instances at launch for the instances to be able to successfully join a cluster\.
+If the subnet was created using `eksctl` or the [Amazon EKS\-vended VPC AWS CloudFormation templates](create-public-private-vpc.md) on or after 03/26/2020, then this setting is already set to true\.
+If the subnet was created with `eksctl` or an Amazon EKS VPC AWS CloudFormation template before 03/26/2020, then you need to change the setting manually\.
+For more information, see [Modifying the public IPv4 addressing attribute for your subnet](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-ip-addressing.html#subnet-public-ip) or [Assigning a public IPv4 address during instance launch](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-ip-addressing.html#vpc-public-ip)\.
    + **NodeImageAMI113** – The Amazon EC2 Systems Manager parameter for the 1\.13 AMI image ID\.
 This value is ignored if you selected `1.14` for `KubernetesVersion`\.
    + **NodeImageAMI114** – The Amazon EC2 Systems Manager parameter for the 1\.14 AMI image ID\.
 This value is ignored if you selected `1.13` for `KubernetesVersion`\.